sarvesh-114/Data-Analysis-Project---Finance-Domain/README.md

-# 🌍 International Banking Analytics Dashboard (Power BI)
+# 🌍 International Banking Analytics Portfolio Project

 An end-to-end **Banking Analytics Project** built using **Power BI**, **Python**, **SQL** focused on analyzing loans, deposits, customer segmentation, and revenue streams for an international bank.